microsoft/FluidFramework/docs/content/docs/deep/container-and-component-loading.md

 **NOTE**: from here onward the discrepancies with the current state of affairs are more pronounced, tread with caution.

-The `DataStore`, and the `instantiateComponent`, are what a "Component Developer" writes and contain all the business specific logic.
+The `DataStore`, and the `instantiateComponent`, are what a "Component Developer" writes.
+They contain all the business specific logic.
 In most cases the `instantiateComponent` call will provide the `DataStore` with references to the `DataStoreContext` **(8.3.1)**, and the `DataStoreRuntime` **(8.3.2)** it created.